jldec/redwood-minimal-rsc/README.md

 }
 ```

-- The `callFetch` prop (default `false`) determines whether the button calls the server function directly or fetches from `/api/time`.

 ### ServerTime
-A RSC (React Server Component) that displays the current time.
-This is rendered as part of the initial page load, and re-rendered when the server function above is called.
+`ServerTime()` (with uppercase 'S') is a RSC (React Server Component) that displays the time.
+This is rendered as part of the initial page load, and re-rendered when serverTime() from the client.

-- `'use server'` in `serverTime()` makes the server function callable via fetch from the client.
+NOTE: `'use server'` makes serverTime() callable via XHR fetch from the client.
-- `ServerTime()` (with uppercase 'S') is the server component.

 ```tsx
 // src/app/pages/ServerTime.tsx